Blog

 It gets etched into your memory at the right time

-Memly resurfaces each card at the moment you're about to forget it — spaced repetition.
+Memly resurfaces each card at the moment you're about to forget it, which is what spaced repetition means in practice.
 Instead of letting knowledge sleep in your chat history, you recall it again and again until it becomes part of you.
 The science of review timing is in the forgetting curve and review timing.

 Learning in the age of AI means Memly

 AI will keep doing enormous amounts of work for you.
 That's fine.
-But no matter how smart AI gets, it will never carry the contents of your own head for you.
-Even the AI writing this article cannot get smarter on your behalf.
+But no matter how smart AI gets, it will never carry the contents of your own head into the meeting for you.
+When the question lands and there is no time to open a chat window, what answers is whatever you actually learned.
 The one who gets smarter is always you.

 Keep waiting for AI to make you smarter?
 Or take one thing you learned in today's AI conversation and start turning it into your own memory?
-Memly is free to try — no credit card, 120 free credits.
+Memly is free to try, with no credit card.

 For the big picture of AI-powered memorization, see what AI-powered memorization support is, and for making cards with ChatGPT, see how to make flashcards with ChatGPT.